evanhl/heirloom-copy/app/markdown/privacy.md

 Also, please be aware that third parties, such as companies displaying advertisements on the Services or sites or services provided by third parties (“Third-Party Sites”) that may be linked to from the Services, may set cookies on your hard drive or use other means of passively collecting information about your use of their services, Third-Party Sites or content.
 We do not have access to, or control over, these third-party means of passive data collection.

+<em>Location-based data</em>

+When you access the Services by or through a mobile device, we may access, collect, monitor and/or remotely store “location data,” which may include GPS coordinates (e.g. latitude and/or longitude) or similar information regarding the location of your mobile device.
+Location data may convey to us information about how you browse and use the Services.
+You will always have the option to disable location-based services through your settings on your mobile device.
+Some features of the Services, particularly location-based services, may not function properly if use or availability of location data is impaired or disabled.

 **Use of Personal Information**

 We use Personal Information to provide services and information that you request; to enhance, improve, operate, and maintain our Services, our programs, services, websites, and other systems; to prevent fraudulent use of our Services and other systems; to prevent or take action against activities that are, or may be, in violation of the EULA or applicable law; to tailor content, and other aspects of your experience on and in connection with the Services; to maintain a record of our dealings with you; for other administrative purposes; and for any other purposes that we may disclose to you at the point at which we request your Personal Information, and pursuant to your consent.